GDI-foundation/GDI.foundation/README.md

 * January 29 , 2019: [https://www.bankinfosecurity.com/japans-iot-security-strategy-break-into-devices-a-11977](Japan's IoT Security Strategy: Break Into Devices)
 ### Archive
 The real old stuff is [here](https://github.com/GDI-foundation/GDI.foundation/tree/master/archive)

-# Current status
-At this moment were setting up our GCERT in the [Netherlands](https://GCERT.NL) and the [Global-CERT here](https://GCERT.GLOBAL).
-Moreover, in the meantime, we work on the [new organization](/#/outlook_2019/), gathering a big group of enthusiast, passioned professionals to help GDI reach the next the level.
-We are currently moving our entire infrastructure to a new secure platform.
-We are also interviewing several talented and enthusiastic people for several board member positions and run an election for selecting a new chair, vice-chair, treasurer and secretary from our members as we steadily go forward.
-In the next three months will be setting the [GCERT](https://github.com/GCERT) which make us more efficient in handling vulnerabilities and provide a systematic response facility to computer security threats and (online) incidents.

-## Can I help?
-Yes.
-We have many [issues and missing features](https://github.com/GDI-foundation/website/issues/) regarding our website.
-However, we also have new (research) [projects](https://github.com/GDI-foundation/website/projects/) planned to which you are welcome to contribute.
-We are accepting new (board)members, volunteers, and contributing partners.

 # About
 ## GDI.Foundation is a nonprofit organization.